If you hold stock in a closely held business, you may be able to use that stock as a powerful way to support Edward Hospital.

 - You would like to remove retained earnings from the corporation, without having them taxed again.

 - You would like to maintain a controlling position in the corporation’s outstanding stock.

-- You would like to avoid capital gains taxes on the shares you donate to Edward Hospital.
+- You would like to avoid capital gains taxes on the shares you donate to the Edward Foundation.

 - You would like to receive a federal income tax deduction for the full appraised value of the gift.

 - You would like to support Edward Hospital.